naomijub/wooridb/README.md

 ### CHECKs validity of of an encrypted key
 Checks for encrypted data validity.
-It requires entity name after `FROM` and an Uuid after `ID`.
-This transaction only works with keys that are encrypted and it serves to verify if the passed values are `true` of `false` againts ecrypted data.
+It requires an entity name after `FROM` and an Uuid after `ID`.
+This transaction only works with keys that are encrypted and it serves to verify if the passed values are `true` of `false` against encrypted data.
 Example request: `'CHECK {pswd: \"my-password\", ssn: 3948453,} FROM my_entity_name ID 48c7640e-9287-468a-a07c-2fb00da5eaed'`.

 #### SELECT = Functions that could be implemented from Relation Algebra:
 - [x] Select